Stage 2B Draft Environmental Impact Statement

 The draft EIS is on public exhibition until xx date.

-Under the EPBC Act, Infrastructure Canberra has published the draft EIS on behalf of the Australian Government Department of Climate Change, Energy, the Environment and Water (DCCEEW).
-You can view the draft EIS online here.
+Under the EPBC Act, Infrastructure Canberra has published the draft EIS.
+You can view the draft EIS on this webpage.

-Under the Planning Act, the draft EIS is displayed on the TPA's website and representations (submissions) are collected by the TPA.
+Under the Planning Act, the draft EIS is displayed on the TPA’s website.

-Printed copies are also available to view at the Civic Library, Dickson Library and Woden Library.
+Printed copies are also available to view at:

 Submissions on the draft EIS close xx date.

-Submissions can be made to the TPA (under the Planning Act) at their website or to Infrastructure Canberra (under the EPBC Act) by emailing Stage2BEIS@act.gov.au.
+Representations (submissions) can be made to the TPA (under the Planning Act) at [hyperlink to website].

-Infrastructure Canberra will consider all matters raised during the exhibition period and update the EIS accordingly.
+Infrastructure Canberra will review and consider all matters raised during the exhibition period and update the EIS to address concerns and suggestions made.

 Infrastructure Canberra is hosting several events to help the community understand the draft EIS.